ufechner7/Tethers.jl/docs/src/examples.md

 function calc_initial_state(se)                          # determine the initial state function model(se)                                       # create the model
 function simulate(se, simple_sys)                        # run the simulation
-function plot2d(se, sol, pos, reltime, line, sc, txt, j) # plot the state for one point in time function play(se, sol, pos)                              # play the simulation result, the solution function main()                                          # the main program, calling all the other functions
+function play(se, sol, pos)                              # play the simulation result, the solution function main()                                          # the main program, calling all the other functions
 ```